BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.

+**NOTE:** This mod has a *lot* of user-configurable options (detailed below in the "Configuration" section).
+In fact, there's 11,520 theoretically-supported permutations of the options.
+Needless to say, I have not thoroughly tested all combinations to ensure that everything works as it should.  if you encounter strange behavior, definitely look me up on Discord, github, or email, with full details of how you've got it configured, and I can take a look.

 * [Requirements](#requirements)
 * [Usage/Installation](#usageinstallation)
 * [Mod Details](#mod-details)